 Always ask about your cohort, not the company average.
 The two numbers can be very different.

-Are your skills coaches employed by you, or are they freelance contractors who may also work for competitors?
+Are your skills coaches employed by you, or freelance contractors?

 This is a model question that almost no employer asks.
 Some providers employ their skills coaches full-time; others rely heavily on freelance contractors paid per learner per month.
 The contractor model scales faster, but it has downsides: less consistency, weaker continuity, and (legally awkward) coaches who often work simultaneously for two or three competing providers.